patternfly/patternfly-react/packages/react-core/src/components/Button/examples/Button.md

 import UploadIcon from '@patternfly/react-icons/dist/esm/icons/upload-icon';
 import { Link } from '@reach/router';

+## Component and properties overview

+The `button` component contains properties that allow you to alter a button's styling to convey different button actions, states, and intentions.

+## Examples

-## Variants
+### Variants

 PatternFly supports several button styling variants to be used in different scenarios as needed.
-The following button variants can be assigned using the `variant` prop.
+The following button variants can be assigned using the `variant` property.

 ```ts file="./ButtonVariations.tsx"
 ```